yanailab/celseq2/README.md

 :warning: Note: Column names cannot be changes at all.

-:warning: Note: Each element cannot contain any space.
+:warning: Note: Each slot cannot contain any space.

 The content of experiment table in this example could be: